Cremation Jewelry: Memorial Keepsakes

 Is cremation jewelry waterproof?

-Quality cremation jewelry with properly sealed compartments is typically water-resistant for daily activities like handwashing or brief rain exposure.
-However, most pieces are not designed for swimming or extended water submersion.
+Quality cremation jewelry with properly sealed compartments is water-resistant for daily activities like handwashing or brief rain exposure.
+Most pieces aren’t designed for swimming or extended water submersion.
 Check the manufacturer’s specifications for your specific piece.

 Can cremation jewelry be opened after sealing?